dakshaInternational/did-backend/README.md

 # Server for Contacts Project

-This is a backend server for the DID app project.
-This project is part of DID core projects.
+This is a backend server for the TPD app project.
+This project is part of TPD core projects.

-To build the front end of the DID app, we've built this server and an API to interact with it.
+To build the front end of the TPD app, we've built this server and an API to interact with it.

 ## Getting Set Up